The South Pacific can be summed up in three words: big, blue and beautiful.

 This is good news as the culture remains intact and the scenery pristine.
 The Solomons offers a remote, real and unfiltered island experience, devoid of Western preoccupations.
 Most locals here survive off the land and sea, watching them go around work and life is a stark contrast to our tech-muddled days.

-The snorkeling in the Solomons is second to none, the luminous underwater world is teeming with exotic marine life and there’s even a ‘graveyard’ of sunken planes and ships from WWII.
+The snorkelling in the Solomons is second to none, the luminous underwater world is teeming with exotic marine life and there’s even a ‘graveyard’ of sunken planes and ships from WWII.
 This area is referred to as “the last frontier of the Pacific” and it’s easy to see why.
 Though you might be a short flight from home, you can feel totally isolated from the world… and your worries.

 Niue, or the ‘Rock of Polynesia’, is known for its soaring limestone cliffs and colourful coral-reef dive sites.
 It sits in the middle of the triangle formed by Tonga, Samoa and The Cook Islands.
 It might be one of the smallest countries in the world, but it’s home to the one of the largest raised coral atolls on earth.